Matt Rogers (comedian): Career

-While studying at UCB, Rogers performed in several shows, including Characters Welcome and Amazing Welcome; he also performed in the Maude team and served as the artistic director of the musical sketch comedy group, Pop Roulette.
+While studying at UCB, Rogers performed in several shows, including Characters Welcome and Pop Roulette: Amazing Earth; he also performed on the Maude team Choir and served as the artistic director of the musical sketch comedy group, Pop Roulette.
 In 2011, Rogers worked as an intern on the set of Teen Mom 2.
 In 2016, Rogers was recognized as a "Comic to Watch" by Comedy Central.

 Since 2016, Rogers has co-hosted the podcast Las Culturistas with fellow NYU alumnus Bowen Yang.
 Guests on the show have included Alan Cumming, Bianca Del Rio, Katie Couric, Michelle Yeoh, Trixie Mattel, Sean Hayes, Will Ferrell, Lady Gaga and Mariah Carey.

 In 2020, Rogers hosted two television competition series.
 Gayme Show, co-hosted with Dave Mizzoni, was based on a popular comedy night in which straight men were quizzed on queer culture; the show aired for one season on the streaming platform Quibi.
 The show was renewed for a second season, but Quibi closed in October 2020 before it could be produced.
 Also in 2020, Rogers became the host of Haute Dog, which aired on HBO Max and saw dog groomers compete for a cash prize.

 As an actor, Rogers has made guest appearances on multiple television series, including Shrill, Awkwafina Is Nora from Queens, and Search Party.
 In 2021, it was announced that Rogers would have a starring role on the comedy series I Love That for You, in addition to a supporting role in the film Fire Island, a gay retelling of Pride and Prejudice.

 As a voice actor, Rogers serves as the voice of several recurring characters on the comedy series Our Cartoon President.
 Since 2021, he has voiced the character of Twink on the Netflix comedy Q-Force, on which he also serves as a writer.

 In December 2022 Rogers released his musical comedy special, Have You Heard of Christmas? on Showtime.
 The special follows Rogers's journey to entering the Christmas canon as the "Pop Prince of Christmas".
 The TV special features original songs and guest appearances by Bowen Yang, Josh Sharp, and Aaron Jackson.
 The comedy special was developed into Rogers's debut album of the same name, which was released in November 2023 under Capitol Records.

 Personal life

 After living in Brooklyn for an extended period, Rogers moved to Los Angeles as of 2019 and has since described himself as bicoastal with homes in both Los Angeles and New York City.
 Rogers is gay, having come out while a student at NYU.
 Rogers is also red-green color blind.

 Rogers previously dated and lived with musician and frequent collaborator, Henry Koperski.
+Rogers also dated Below Deck cast member Fraser Olender.